 My name is Wm Leler.
 My first name is pronounced whim and yes, it is short for William.
 I live in Portland, Oregon with Cindy von Ofenheim.
 My email is wm at this domain.
-Here is a short version of my resume.
+Here is my interactive resume.

 I'm a start-up junkie.
 I've held just about every role possible in a variety of start-up companies, including technical, marketing, and management.
 I was the founder, president, and CTO of Zat, a start-up company that made component-based application authoring tools for the Internet.
-In the summer of 2000, Zat was successfully acquired by WebGain, Inc., and I left one year later.
+In the summer of 2000, Zat was successfully acquired and I left one year later.
 I spent a year being retired and traveling.
 Then I jumped back in, consulting for emerging businesses; helping them refine their business model and obtain funding; and helping companies that had gotten themselves into trouble.
 Now the itch has gotten strong again, so I've gotten involved more directly with a few startups.
-I'm also director of a non-profit, Open Tech Space, that provides resources for new businesses.
+I was also director of a non-profit, Open Tech Space, which provided technical resources for new businesses.

 I love to travel, especially to unusual places.
 Cindy and I have traveled to Antarctica and Patagonia, Mexico, New Zealand (spending a total of 5 months there), Australia, and Hawaii and the Galapagos Islands.
 Previous trips include China, Vietnam, Cambodia, Thailand, Korea, Japan, and the US Virgin Islands.
 I also got to make return trips to Europe, Cuba, and the Southwest US.
 Here are lots of travel photos.
 This picture is a double arch in Arches National Park in Utah.
 In addition to living in the Canadian Rockies, I've also lived in Manchester, England, and in Guanajuato, Mexico.
 Lots of travel photos here.